kevinbringard/novanet2neutron/README.md

 ----

 * Setup neutron DB and server
+* Create the neutron endpoints
 * Collect all you network information
 * install neutron ml2 linuxdridge on compute nodes. (ensure stopped)

 Gameday
 -------
 * Lock down APIs - Ensure users can't access nova and neutron or anything that would in turn touch nova or neutron (eg. trove).
 Compute nodes and control infrastructure will still need access.
+* Run create-conf.py to create novanet2neutron config.
+This needs to be done as a user which can read your nova config files.
 * Run the 'generate_network_data.py' script.
 This will collect all network data and store in a DB table.
 This is required as duing the migration the network information coming from the API may disapear as instance info_cache network_info changes.
-* Enable Neutron endpoints in keystone
+You need to have admin credentials sourced so nova can list with --all-tenants
-* Change compute driver on all your hypervisors to fake.FakeDriver and setup necessary configs in nova to use neutron
+* Change compute driver on all your hypervisors to fake.FakeDriver and setup necessary configs in nova to use neutron.
+The details of this step are left as an exercise to the user based on their individual setup.
+* Restart nova-compute and nova-api to make sure they're all setup for neutron and the fake compute driver.
 * Stop nova-network and nova-api-metadata everywhere
+* Start the neutron ML2 plugin everywhere.
+If you don't do this before creating ports, then they will usually end up in bind_failed state._
 * Run 'migrate-control.py' script, this will create the networks and subnets in neutron and also create all the ports.
-It will then simulate interface attaches (This is where the fake driver comes in)
+It will then simulate interface attaches (This is where the fake driver comes in).
+Make sure you set -z and -c to set your zone and config file.
+* Verify the nets, subnets, and ports were created as you expect.
+* Check the DB to make sure your ports are all bound properly: "SELECT * from neutron.ml2_port_bindings;"
 * Run migrate-secgroup.py script
 * Start network node services neutron-*(metadata, dhcp, linuxbridge)
-* install neutron ml2 linuxdridge on compute nodes. (ensure stopped)
+* Your VMs should still have full network access up to this point
-* Run 'migrate-compute.py' script - This will rename the interfaces the way neutron expects them to be.
+* Run 'migrate-compute.py' script - This will rename the interfaces the way neutron expects them to be. **This is when your VMs will incur a few seconds of downtime**
-* Set compute driver back to libvirt and start neutron-linux-bridge
+* Set compute driver back from fakeDriver
 * Clear iptables and restart nova-compute and neutron-linuxbridge
 * (May be needed) Add rule for metadata iptables -t nat -I PREROUTING -d 169.254.169.254/32 -p tcp -m tcp --dport 80 -j DNAT --to-destination <metadata_host>:80 - this may be needed depending on how your metadata works
 * killall nova dnsmasq process